GENI-NSF/geni-tools/README-omni.txt

 Options for development and testing:
  - `--devmode`: Continue on error if possible

+Common actions:
+Some actions are well known and supported at many aggregates and resource types.
+Always check the Ad RSpec for an aggregate to verify what is supported.
+ - `geni_start`: Make the resources ready for use (like booting machines).
+No options needed
+ - `geni_restart`: For example, reboot a machine.
+No options required.
+ - `geni_stop`: Stop a resource (e.g. shut it down).
+No options needed.
+ - `geni_update_users`: Refresh the set of user accounts and installed SSH keys on the resource.
+Takes the option `geni_users`.
+This action creates any users specified that do not already exist, and sets the SSH keys for all users per the list of keys specified - including removing keys not explicitly listed.
+The `geni_users` option can be supplied using the `--optionsfile` argument.
+If not supplied that way, then users are read from the omni_config or clearinghouse slice members, as documented under `createsliver`.

 ==== renewsliver ====
 Calls the AM API v1 or v2 !RenewSliver function.
 For AM API v3, see `renew` instead.